Neon White: Development

-Release

 In June 2022, the game was announced at Summer Game Fest 2022 to have an official release date of June 16, 2022 on Nintendo Switch and Microsoft Windows.
 Ports for the PlayStation 4 and PlayStation 5 were released on December 13, 2022.

 Reception

-Neon White received "universal acclaim" for Windows and "generally favorable" reviews for Nintendo Switch, according to review aggregator Metacritic.
+Neon White received "generally favorable" reviews on Windows, Nintendo Switch, and PlayStation 5, according to review aggregator website Metacritic.

 Eric Van Allen of Destructoid praised the game's angular aesthetics, philosophical story, speedrun-incentivizing level design, and endearing characters and voicework, writing, "[Neon White]'s a blood-pumping, speed-infused anime shooter with style and a decent bit of heart."
 Eurogamer's Oisin Kuhnke recommended the game, lauding its story, themes, and anime influences while primarily praising its speedrunning-centric core gameplay loop, stating, "Neon White has some of the best level design I've ever played in an arcade-style game...the adrenaline I felt when I squeezed in that first place time within less than a millisecond wasn't like any I'd felt before."
 Blake Hester of Game Informer wrote, "Neon White is my favorite game I've played all year – by a large margin...It's one of the most fun games I've played in years," and cited the "top-notch" level design, "stupid-but-charming" story, "precise and intricate" gameplay, and Japanese action game aesthetic akin to Killer7 and El Shaddai as the game's strengths.

 GameSpot's Richard Wakeling appreciated the title's replay value and inspired card-based mechanics while calling it "a flawless marriage between level design and player improvement", but noted the slow-paced story and weak writing.
 Dan Ryckert of Giant Bomb gave the game a perfect score of 5 stars while likening the game's aesthetics to 90s video game magazines "claiming that a game would cause any variety of extreme maladies", and said, "It gets its hooks in deep and fast, but the true fun and challenge in Neon White becomes apparent the more you play it."

 Scott McCrae of Nintendo Life gave heavy praise to the intense and satisfying gunplay, great writing and performances, high replay value, fantastic visuals, and energetic soundtrack.
 PC Gamer likened Neon White's visual style to that of a Dreamcast game, and wrote, "If you can ignore (or better yet, embrace) the cringe, however, Neon White is still a blisteringly stylish speedrunning platformer."
 Shacknews' Morgan Shaver praised the agency the game gave to the player and the experimentation it encouraged, writing, "You really get a nice, exhilarating speedrunning feeling in Neon White with the multiple ways in which you can clear a level, both conventional and unconventional."
 While noting that collectable locations later in the game could be a bit obtuse, The Verge wrote that "those forced replays showed me how the game really works — and now, I actually want to replay stages until I’ve perfected my run".